 Shelter-in-place means to seek immediate shelter inside a building.
 This action may be taken during a release of hazardous materials to the outside air, a tsunami or other emergency.
-For shelter-in-place due to violence in progress, review "Violence/Crime in Progress/Active Shooter."
+For shelter-in-place due to violence in progress, see the tab "Violence/Crime in Progress/Active Shooter."